Exotic $\bar{D}_s^{(*)}D^{(*)}$ molecular states and $sc\bar q\bar c$ tetraquark states with $J^P=0^+, 1^+, 2^+$: QCD sum rules

 On the other hand, we can calculate the correlation function $\Pi(p^{2})$ and spectral density $\rho(s)$ by means of operator product expansion (OPE) at the quark-gluon level.
 To evaluate the Wilson coefficients, we adopt the propagator of light quark in coordinate space and the propagator of heavy quark in momentum space

 where $q$ is $u$, $d$ or $s$ quark and $Q$ represents the $c$ or $b$ quark.
 The superscripts $a, b$ denote the color indices and $\hat{x}=x^{\mu}\gamma_{\mu},\hat{p}=p^{\mu}\gamma_{\mu}$.
 In this work, we calculate the Wilson coefficients up to dimension eight condensates at the leading order in $\alpha_s$.
+In Ref.~\cite{Albuquerque:2021tqd}, the NLO perturbative corrections to the correlation functions for the $sc\bar q\bar c$ tetraquark systems have been studied and their results show that such contributions are numerically small.
 The spectral densities for the interpolating currents in Eqs.~\eqref{molecule_currents}-\eqref{tetraquark_currents} are evaluated and listed in the appendix~\ref{spectral densities}.
 The tetraquark currents $\eta_{1}(x)$, $\eta_{2}(x)$, $\eta_{1\mu}(x)$, $\eta_{2\mu}(x)$ are the same with $\eta_{2}(x)$, $\eta_{4}(x)$, $\eta_{2\mu}(x)$, $\eta_{4\mu}(x)$ for the $sc\bar q\bar b$ systems in Ref. \cite{2020-Wang-p389-389}, by replacing the bottom quark to charm quark $b\to c$.
 Thus we don't list the spectral densities for these four tetraquark currents in the appendix~\ref{spectral densities}.
 To improve the convergence of the OPE series and suppress the contributions from continuum and higher states region, the Borel transformation is applied to the correlation function at both the hadron and the quark-gluon levels.
 The QCD sum rules are then established as

 in which $M_B$ represents the Borel mass introduced by the Borel transformation and $s_0$ is the continuum threshold.
 The mass of the lowest-lying hadron can be thus extracted as

 which is the function of two parameters $M_B^2$ and $s_0$.
 We shall discuss the detail to obtain suitable parameter working regions in QCD sum rule analyses in next section.